MIC-DKFZ/nnUNet/documentation/setting_up_paths.md

 Then save and exit.
 Reload the .bashrc by running `source /home/fabian/.bashrc`.
 Reloading needs only be done on terminal sessions that were already open before you saved the changes.
 Any new terminal you open after will have these paths set.
-You can verify that the paths are set up properly by typing `echo nnUNet_results` etc and it should print out the correct folder.
+You can verify that the paths are set up properly by typing `echo $nnUNet_results` etc and it should print out the correct folder.

 ### An alternative way of setting these paths
 The method above sets the paths permanently (until you delete the lines from your .bashrc) on your system.
-If you wish to set them only temporarily, you can run the export commands in your terminal:
+If you wish to set them only temporarily, you can run the export commands in your terminal prior to executing nnU-Net commands:

 ```
 export nnUNet_raw="/media/fabian/nnUNet_raw_data_base"